 The key components of a grid-tied system include solar panels, inverters, and a grid connection.
 Like the off-grid solar system, the panels harness power from solar panels and generate DC electricity.
 The inverter then converts the DC current to AC.
 On-grid solar systems do not require an extensive battery storage unlike off-grid systems.
 As mentioned earlier, the excess power generated by the solar system will then be fed into the local grid.

-Key Considerations: Comparing Off-Grid Solar vs On-Grid Solar Systems
+Key Considerations: Comparing Off Grid Solar and On Grid Solar System

 Energy Dependence